jorge-ap/jorge-ap/README.md

 ### Hi there 👋

-My name is Jorge Adame Prudencio and I am a Computer Science and Computer Engineering student at Universidad Rey Juan Carlos (Móstoles - Spain)
+My name is Jorge Adame Prudencio and I am a Computer Science and Software Engineering student at Universidad Rey Juan Carlos (Móstoles - Spain)

 The main information you should know about me are: